kendall-dwyre/Kaggle-Healthcare-Dataset/README.md

 # Kaggle-Healthcare-Dataset
 This dataset is from Kaggle (https://www.kaggle.com/datasets/prasad22/healthcare-dataset).
 It is simulated data.
 The purpose is to practice, refine, and show my machine learning skills.
 I really appreciate the heart behind the inspiration of the dataset, so I thought I would include it below:

-    The inspiration behind this dataset is rooted in the need for practical and diverse healthcare data for educational and research purposes.
+"The inspiration behind this dataset is rooted in the need for practical and diverse healthcare data for educational and research purposes.
 Healthcare data is often sensitive and subject   to privacy regulations, making it challenging to access for learning and experimentation.
 To address this gap, I have leveraged Python's Faker library to generate a dataset that mirrors the structure and attributes commonly found in healthcare records.
-By providing this synthetic data, I hope to foster innovation, learning, and knowledge sharing in the healthcare analytics domain.
+By providing this synthetic data, I hope to foster innovation, learning, and knowledge sharing in the healthcare analytics domain."

 The purpose of this repository is to demonstrate machine learning skills by going through a dataset from online.